-If you lack imagination or the creativity gene, like I did, Kmart has a lot of craft kits available.
+If you lack imagination or the creativity gene, as I did, Kmart has a lot of cool craft kits available.

 If you haven’t done much baking this summer, get the recipe books out.
 Yes, your kitchen will get messy, your children will get sticky, and you may end up with icing in your hair, but it’s a great way to keep the kids entertained.

 Cakes, brownies, biscuits, and sweets – there are so many options when it comes to baking.
 If your children are old enough, perhaps you could ask them what they would like to make?
 Giving your kids the choice of what they make, will make them more excited to bake with you.

 If you are a healthy mum, who isn’t a fan of giving her kids lots of unhealthy treats, you could always look for some healthy recipes.
 You can find lots of recipes online for healthy treats, such as fruity pancakes using honey instead of syrup or maybe some fruit kebabs.

 Speaking of cupcakes, if the kids messing up the kitchen fills you with dread. why not head out for a high tea?
 Launching on 9 April and available mid-week during the school holidays (11-22 April), Hotel Chadstone Melbourne is unveiling a special Unicorn themed High Tea at Altus Rooftop for kids and the whole family to enjoy.
 Think bubble gum cake, rainbow bagels and frosted pony pops all served in a 3-tier golden stand!
 For the adults, Hotel Chadstone’s usual High Tea at Altus offering will be available.
 Bookings are essential.